StanfordSpezi/SpeziStorage/README.md

 ### Handling Keys

-Similar to `Credentials` instances, you can also use the `CredentialsStorage` module to interact with keys.
+Similar to `Credentials` instances, you can also use the `CredentialsStorage` module to interact with cryptographic keys.